lynnkRealm/lynnkrealm/README.en.md

 > _“The surface stays still,
 > but the depths are warm and alive.”_

-A pond that connects to the world—
+A pond that connects to the world.
-and I, the architect of the flow hidden beneath.
+I am the architect of the currents within, the wizard who controls the pond.

-For someone I may never meet,
+For someone who will eventually arrive,
-I build structures, name what I shape,
-and quietly leave my traces.
+I create structures, name them, and leave behind my traces.

 > _This pond quietly began
 > from the current inside my name._